 Ariela Marshal (2014-2017) - Ariela is a creative warrior leading Art with Youth at the Alternative Education Campus, and undertaking other youth focused projects in Fort Bragg.
 With a move to Washington State, she continues her focus on youth with her passion for the power of art.

-Thousands of community artists have been involved in our Art@OddFellows series From 2007 to 2018, Each month, a different group of local ARTIST LEADERS the organization and curation of each exhibit, including hosting thousands of visitors each month.
+Thousands of community artists have been involved in our exhibits, studio groups, community events and more.
+During our Art@OddFellows project, a different group of local ARTIST LEADERS organized and curated each monthly exhibit in our 12 year series, including hosting thousands of visitors each month.

 What is a Flockworks Community Artist?